 Broken Bones and Fractures

-Fractures are almost inevitable in pedestrian collisions, especially to the legs, arms, ribs, pelvis, and facial bones.
-Some breaks heal with routine care, but others require surgical fixation with metal rods or plates.
+Fractures are common in pedestrian collisions, especially to the legs, arms, ribs, pelvis, and facial bone, especially if the claimant sustains a direct impact.
+Some fractures heal with routine care, but others require surgical fixation with metal rods or plates.
 Complex or compound fractures can leave lasting deformities or restricted movement.

 These injuries are central to calculating economic damages since they involve measurable treatment costs, recovery periods, and lost income.
-Legal counsel helps gather orthopedic evaluations and ensure that residual impairment, such as reduced strength or chronic pain, is quantified for additional compensation.
+Legal counsel helps gather orthopedic medical records to support that residual impairment, such as reduced strength or chronic pain, is quantified for additional compensation.

 Internal Organ Damage